 Next time you open your medicine cabinet or fill a prescription, think about this: New drugs go through an average of 12 years of rigorous testing before they are deemed safe and effective for people to use.

-Research is done through clinical trials, which are essential for improving health and medical care.
+Research is done through clinical studies, which are essential for improving health and medical care.

-Clinical trials are proving ground for new or better:
+Clinical studies are proving ground for new or better:

 Learn More: Increasing Diversity in Clinical Trials